polterguy/phosphorusfive/plugins/p5.web/README.md

 considered an "anti-pattern" when composing your HTML.
 And doing just that, is one of the few actual use-cases for it.
 However, it's there for those cases when a "normal" widget just won't "cut it" for you.

-### Changing and retrieving widget properties using [get-widget-property] and [set-widget-property]
+### Changing and retrieving widget properties using [p5.web.widgets.property.get] and [p5.web.widgets.property.set]

 These two Active Events, allows you to retrieve and set any property you wish, on any widget you wish.
 The serialization is 100% automatic back to the client, and all the nitty and gritty details, are taken care of for you automatically.
 We have alread used both of them already, but in this section, we will further dissect them, to gain a complete picture of how they work.

-The *[get-widget-property]* allows you to get as many properties as you wish, in one go.
+The *[p5.web.widgets.property.get]* allows you to get as many properties as you wish, in one go.
 You declare each property you wish to retrieve as the name of children nodes of the invocation, and P5 automatically fills out the values accordingly.
 Consider this.

 ```
-create-literal-widget
+p5.web.widgets.create-literal
   parent:content
   position:0
   element:h3
   innerValue:Foo
   class:bar
   onclick
-    get-widget-property:x:/../*/_event?value
+    p5.web.widgets.property.get:x:/../*/_event?value
       innerValue
       class
     sys42.windows.show-lambda:x:/..
 ```

 The *[sys42.windows.show-lambda]* invocation above, is a helper event in System42, and allows you to inspect any section of your currently evaluated lambda object.
-We use it as a shortcut event, for seeing the results of our *[get-widget-property]* invocation.
+We use it as a shortcut event, for seeing the results of our *[p5.web.widgets.property.get]* invocation.
 After evaluating the above code, in System42/executor, you should see something like this at the top of your main browser window.

 ```
 onclick
   _event:xa886f5b
-  get-widget-property
+  p5.web.widgets.property.get
     xa886f5b
       innerValue:Foo
       class:bar
   sys42.windows.show-lambda:x:/..
 ```

-As you can see above, the *[get-widget-property]* returns the ID for your widget, and beneath the ID, each property requested as a "key"/"value" child node.
+As you can see above, the *[p5.web.widgets.property.get]* returns the ID for your widget, and beneath the ID, each property requested as a "key"/"value" child node.
 Another interesting fact you see above, is that we use the "root iterator", still it displays only the *[onclick]* node.
 This is because during the evaluation of your *[onclick]* event, the onclick node _is_ your root node.
 This is similar to how it works when you invoke a lambda object, or dynamically created Active Event, using for instance *[eval]*.
 The rest of your lambda object, is not accessible at this point.